oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-2. The client receives an authorization grant, which is a credential representing the resource owner's authorization, expressed using one of two authorization grant types defined in this specification or using an extension grant type.
+2. The client receives an authorization grant, which is a credential representing the resource owner's authorization, expressed using one of the authorization grant types defined in this specification or using an extension grant type.
 The authorization grant type depends on the method used by the client to request authorization and the types supported by the